 No wonder marketing people are so obsessed with them.

 But to tap into that market may not be so easy.
-Millennials, whom we define as 16 to 34-year olds, in 2017 have different tastes, values, and expectations of life and work.
+Millennials, whom we define as 16 to 34-year olds, in 2019 have different tastes, values, and expectations of life and work.
+And while millennials may be the victim of a lot of baseless stereotyping, their consumer behavior is measurable.

 1. Content over advertising